-No new advances in nitrogen removal technology have emerged since the last report.
-The latest process which was reported in the last report is based on the partial nitrification of ammonium to nitrite combined with anaerobic ammonium oxidation.
-However, these new processes target the removal of nitrogen from wastewater containing high quantities of ammonium, such as sludge.
+A new advance in nitrogen removal technology has emerged since the last report.
+The latest process is based on waste activated sludge reduction and generation of a carbon source for denitrification.
+This technology is still emerging however, and has not been attempted at large plants.
 At present, the alternatives previously identified in earlier reports appear to be still the most viable options at Deer Island.

-Results of nitrogen monitoring conducted for the period July 2009 to June 2011 support the assumptions and estimates used in the original evaluation of treatment options.
+Results of nitrogen monitoring conducted for the period July 2005 to June 2013 support the assumptions and estimates used in the original evaluation of treatment options.
 All three alternatives presented in the earlier studies are still found to be viable options at the Deer Island site.
 These treatment alternatives are biological aerated filters with submerged packed-bed reactors, biological aerated filters with fluidized-bed reactors, and moving-bed biofilm reactors.
 The evaluation consisted of sizing and siting facilities based on available space and wastewater flows and loads at the Deer Island Treatment Plant.
+Construction of these facilities has not been necessary however, because nitrogen loading rates have remained below construction thresholds.

 Biological nitrogen removal technologies appear to be the most cost-effective method of nitrogen removal at this time.
-A research project entitled Sustainable Technology for Achieving Very Low Nitrogen and Phosphorus Effluent Levels, 11 funded by the Water Environment Research Foundation (WERF), is complete.
-This 2-year effort assessed a variety of technologies to determine the feasibility and cost benefits of nutrient reduction at treatment plants around the nation.
-WERF has yet to release the document.
-In addition, the US Environmental Protection Agency (EPA) released a reference document12 that presented information on recent advances in nutrient removal technology and practices.
+A research project entitled Sustainable Technology for Achieving Very Low

+Nitrogen and Phosphorus Effluent Levels, 13 funded by the Water Environment Research Foundation (WERF), assessed a variety of technologies to determine the feasibility and cost benefits of nutrient reduction at treatment plants around the nation.
+The final report was released in 2009.
+In addition, the US Environmental Protection Agency (EPA) released a reference document14 that presented information on recent advances in nutrient removal technology and practices.
 MWRA will continue to monitor progress and advances in nitrogen removal technologies for applicability to Deer Island.